 - Swipe up on the Phone app to close it.

-- Open the Control Center on your iPhone by swiping down from the top-right corner of the screen.
+- Open Control Center (swipe down from the top-right).

-- Tap and enable Airplane mode for a few seconds → Then turn it off.
+- Toggle Airplane Mode ON → wait a few seconds → turn it OFF again.

 3. Force restart your iPhone